KaiYan289/RLpapersnote/README.md

 142. If your self-implemented SAC algorithm is diverging, you should check whether the entropy sign is correct.
 If the entropy term is wrong, then the Q value will certainly diverge (which is different from other cases where the entropy is not involved in the TD function).

+143. next(it), it=iter(dataloader) is very slow, probably because it does not use the parallelization of the torch dataloader; try iterate in a for loop instead.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu